acend/cilium-basics-training/content/en/docs/02/_index.md

 ```

-We don't have yet installed cilium, therefore the error is perfectly fine.
+We don't have yet installed Cilium, therefore the error is perfectly fine.

 ## Task {{% param sectionnumber %}}.3: Install Cilium

-Let's install cilium with helm.
+Let's install Cilium with helm.
 First we need to add the Cilium Helm Repository:

 ```bash
 helm repo add cilium https://helm.cilium.io/